GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `loading.tsx:` This is a special Next.js component to display something loading during data fetch or route changes.
 To display this to the user, we insert our Loader component.
 - `(pages):` Contains all of our application routes, but remember, whenever they are within parent folders, that folder will not be recognized as a route!
 Our pages:
     - `(private):` Everything inside this folder is our private route pages, which the user must be logged in to access.
 It contains:
+        - `Carousel`: Carousel management screen, control the active photos in the carousel, title, order in which each photo will appear in the carousel, add a new photo, delete a photo, and edit photos, all this integrating with the API hooks in: ./src/hooks/api/Carousel
         - `Categories:` Category management screen, responsible for displaying the list of registered categories and offering the actions to create, edit or delete each category, integrating with the API hooks at: ./src/hooks/api/Categories/
         - `Users:` User management screen, responsible for displaying the list of registered users and offering the actions to create, edit, or delete each user, integrating with the API hooks at: ./src/hooks/api/Users/
     - `(public):` Everything inside this folder is our public route pages, which the user can access even without being logged in.
 Here we have: